clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 container to the cluster nodes.
 This user must also have passwordless sudo privileges on the cluster nodes.

-This guide uses a docker container to provide all the needed deployment tools, in order to use it you will need docker in the machine you're orchestating your deployment.
+This guide uses a docker container to provide all the needed deployment tools;
+in order to use it, you will need docker in the machine you're orchestating your deployment.

 Setup your deployment machine
 =============================

-We provide a ready-to-use docker container, you just need to download it and setup your cluster configurations.
+We provide a ready-to-use docker container.
+Simply download it and setup your cluster configurations:

 .. code-block:: console

    $ docker pull clearlinux/ciao-deploy

-You can later launch the container by doing
+You can later launch the container with:

 .. code-block:: console